iamlos/easy-chef-rails/README.md

 - Heroku paid plans are expensive.
 You'll start wasting time optimizing your code and infrastructure to always stay free.
 Example: using in-thread background jobs, instead of paying Heroku for additional workers.
+- logs are just bad

 Depending on a single provider is not good.
 And you should never waste time to even further couple your apps to that provider.

-There should be a better way.
+There should be a better way and hopefully this projects shows it to you.

 ### Alternatives to this project